Dear New Whippet Owner- getting your whippet puppy

 Accidents:

-This breed is fast and due to the lack of fat and fur accidents do happen.
+This breed is fast and due to the lack of fat and fur accidents may happen.
 Keep (and travel with) a first aid kit containing bandage, wound pads, and Manuka honey (for its super healing and antibacterial properties) etc. For treated wounds on the body, medical pet shirts are fabulous, offering a much kinder alternative to the cone.

 for dogs on the mend